Financial Aid Resources

 The PG&E Bright Minds Scholarship Program, sponsored by Pacific Gas and Electric Company, is open to students living in a PG&E service area in California.
 Applicants must be high school seniors or graduates who plan to enroll in full time undergraduate study at an accredited two- or four year college, university or vocational-technical school for the entire upcoming academic year.
 Nontraditional students who are returning to school to finish their degree or planning on attending for the first time are encouraged to apply.
-To be notified when the program opens, please visit https://www.scholarshipamerica.org/pge.
+To find out your eligibility and apply, please visit https://www.scholarshipamerica.org/pge.

 Simon Youth Foundation® (SYF) established the Community Scholarship to meet the financial needs of students in communities that host Simon® shopping centers.
 The goal of the Foundation is to apply a holistic approach to the educational experiences of our youth.
 Each young person is multifaceted.
 Many circumstances, including the environment, play a key role in the success of each applicant.
 Because of this, more than just a student’s academic achievement will be considered when applications are reviewed.
 The program will take into consideration the future potential of each applicant, recognizing those who have made significant personal improvements or contributions to their communities.
 Visit SYF.org for more information on the Simon Youth Foundation Community Scholarship Program.